-This program is designed for students already holding a bachelor's degree (in any field) who desire to increase their understanding of the theoretical and applied approaches to environmental problems and issues.
+The Certificate in Environmental Studies program is designed for students already holding a bachelor's degree (in any field) who desire to increase their understanding of theoretical and applied approaches to environmental science problems and issues.
 This is not a certificate program in the hard sciences, but rather is intended to provide diverse ways for students to develop knowledge of the causes and consequences of the human impact on the environment and the impact on humans of philosophical, political, economic, spatial, and natural science perspectives.

 1. Write down the required courses.

 2. Log into the SDSU Global Campus Gateway and create an account if needed.

 4. Navigate through the schedule to select your courses and pay.

 Questions?
 Contact the faculty advisor for the certificate program Donna Ross at firstname.lastname@example.org.

 Over 10 years